lizageorge/learning-react/Notes/React - The Complete Guide.md

     - styledcomponent will create html elements as you specify and create CSS files to link them to
     - if you want to make this styling dynamic, include an `alt{}` config in the HTML tag you entered earlier, with a boolean inside.
 Then where you define the value of the CSS properties, include JS that accepts `props` to complete the conditional statement inside `${}`

+- alternatively, you can scope your CSS files to certain components using **CSS Modules**, which is a way to work with webpack to make sure that repeated class names don't clash.
+    - If you're starting a new project (without typescript) the new version of react handles the addition of css-modules.
+If you are using typescript, you need to use the plugin `typescript-plugin-csss-modules`.
+If you're changing a preexisting file, you need to eject, update your webpack configs to include `module:true` and a localIndenName to css.test.
-- alternatively, you can scope your CSS files to certain components using **CSS Modules**.
-You need to update you webpack configs to include `module:true` and a localIndenName to css.test.
-Now in your JS, change your CSS file import statement to include a name (for example, `import classes from '.\App.css'`), replace all CSS file className calls with `{classes.{the class name}}`.
-If you want styles to only aply to certain componenets, include the component name in front of all the class names in the CSS file and JS component.
-Watch out that the never React versions have a different syntax to work with
+    - Now in your JS, change your CSS file import statement to include a name (for example, `import classes from '.\App.css'`, instead of just `import '.\App.css`), replace all CSS file className calls with `{classes.{the class name}}` (a dynamic call).
+    - If you want styles to only aply to certain componenets, include the component name in front of all the class names in the CSS file and JS component.
+Watch out that the newer React versions have a different syntax to work with

 ## Using Conditional Content and Lists